Built-in functions

 Data type formatting functions

 Data type formatting functions provide an easy way to convert values from one data type to another.
 For each of these functions, the first argument is always the value to be formatted and the second argument contains the template for the new format.
-(Redshift SQL Language Reference Data type formatting functions).
+(Redshift SQL Language Reference Data type formatting functionsarrow-up-right).

 Redshift